linghong/clarify/README.md

 # Clarify

-A real-time voice chat application powered by multi-agent AI system and OpenAI's Realtime API.
+A real-time voice and text chat application powered by a multi-agent AI system and OpenAI's Realtime API, designed to help users learn and understand academic content effectively.

 ## Features